A radiant new memoir from artist and writer Patti Smith, author of the National Book Award winner Just Kids

 © Steven Sebring

-PATTI SMITH is the author of Just Kids, which won the National Book Award in 2010, and of M Train, as well as numerous collections of poetry and essays.
+Patti Smith is the author of the National Book Award winner Just Kids, as well as Woolgathering, M Train, Year of the Monkey, and Collected Lyrics.
 Her seminal album Horses has been hailed as one of the top 100 albums of all time.
-In 2005, the French Ministry of Culture awarded Smith the title of Commandeur des Arts et des Lettres; she was inducted into the Rock and Roll Hall of Fame in 2007.
+Her global exhibitions include Strange Messenger, Land 250, Camera Solo, and Evidence.
+In 2005, the French Ministry of Culture awarded Smith the title of Commandeur des Arts et des Lettres.
+Inducted into the Rock & Roll Hall of Fame in 2007, Smith is also the recipient of the ASCAP Founders Award, Sweden’s Polar Music Prize, the PEN/Audible Literary Service Award, and the Legion d’honneur.
 View titles by Patti Smith

 Read more